-During the time that the comic industry was really taking off, there were many Jewish artists leading in the field, and in the entertainment industry generally.
-As Jewish people emigrated to America and other places for safety, they found that they were denied jobs in the professions they had trained in, often due to discrimination.
-Some had come as city professionals, lawyers, bankers and so on, but could not find work in those fields.
+During the time that the comic industry was really taking off, there were many Jewish artists leading in the field devising all manner of superheroes.
+As Jewish people emigrated to America and other places for safety, they found that they were denied jobs in the professions they had trained in, often due to discrimination.1 Some had come as city professionals, lawyers, bankers and so on, but could not find work in those fields.
 They had instead found another way to make a living.
 In the entertainment industry.

 The idea of the Messiah, someone with supernatural power to put the world to rights, is hardwired into Jewish thinking, so it should be no surprise that most of the creators of the superheroes we know today (Superman, Spiderman, Batman, Ironman, The X-Men, The Hulk, Thor, the Fantastic Four, the Avengers and Captain America) were Jewish!

 When we look beyond the surface of the colourful cartoons, there is a great deal of depth to the ideas behind these superheroes.
 For example, Superman is a classic Messiah type figure, based on the prototype of Moses.

 “It makes sense that Superman would be so close to Moses.
 Moses had this double life – he was raised in a foreign culture, a foreign land, and as a child was put in a basket and sent away.
 He also had a double identity.
 And Moses was the voice of God, like ‘Kal-El’; it’s the Moses story,” Rabbi Simcha Weinstein.2